SIGNL4 Integration with Particle

 - An Particle (https://console.particle.io) account

-- A Particle Maker Kit (https://store.particle.io/collections/shields-and-kits)
+- A Particle device, e.g. Maker Kit (https://store.particle.io/collections/all-products)

-The {team-secret} is your SIGNL4 team secret.
+The {team-secret} is your SIGNL4 team or integration secret.

 {